dbos-inc/dbos-demo-apps/bank/README.md

 ### Authentication and Authorization

+The mock authenticator provides users "Alice" and "Bob" who only have the "appUser" role and are not authorized to create new accounts.
+However, the frontend developers accidentally\* left the "Create a New Account" button in the frontend for all users.
+Fortunately, the backend developers used DBOS Transact's role-based security, and if you logged in as `Alice` or `Bob`, the "Create a New Account" button will fail to create an account.

+\*In a real application, the "Create a New Account" button may not exist, but if `Alice` or `Bob` has hacker inclinations, they may find ways to make the same backend calls, so "client-based security" is not what we want.
+We left the "Create a New Account" button in there so you can test out the security protections with minimal work.

+Let's take a deeper look at how this is implemented.
 In Bank, users authenticate with the frontend via an external OAuth service (or an internal mockup), and then authenticate with the backend via JWT tokens.
 Authentication and authorization in the backend proceeds in three steps:
 1. Verify the JWT token from the OAuth server using a Koa middleware.
 2. Use an authentication middleware to extract user and role information set by the Koa middleware in step 1.